DiamondLightSource/PuckBarcodeReader/docs/code.md

 Activate your virtual environment (e.g.run in command line C:\Users\rqq82173\PycharmProjects\python_environments\barcode_qt5\Scripts\activate.bat)

-To create the executable file, run the `build.bat` file.
+To create the executable file, run the `build.bat` in PuckBarcodeReader folder.
 This will create the file `bin\barcode.exe`.
 This will be fairly large (~40 MB).
-'build.bat' includes hardcoded paths to the main file and the icon.
-This needs to be updated accordingly.
 Once .exe file is created add 'resources' folder to th bin folder (resources include the icon and the shape patter).
 Zip the bin folder and add it to release files.